Preserving Metadata During GeoParquet Conversion

 def write_geoparquet(table: pa.Table, output_path: Path) -> None:

-"""Write validated GeoParquet with optimized compression."""
+"""Write a validated GeoParquet file with ZSTD compression.

 pq.write_table(